Definition Guide Irish law and best practice

 Your 10-point Asbestos Awareness compliance checklist.

-Tick all ten and you will meet the core requirements of the SHWW (General Application)(Amendment) Regulations 2016 - the Safety, Health and Welfare at Work (Exposure to Asbestos) Regulations 2006 and 2010 (SI 386/2006, SI 589/2010).
+Tick all ten and you will meet the core requirements of the Exposure to Asbestos Regulations 2006 and 2010 (SI 386/2006, SI 589/2010).
 This is the same checklist HSA inspectors use when they visit an Irish workplace.

 • 1.
 Risk assessment on file A written Asbestos Awareness risk assessment for every identified task, kept current and reviewed.

 • 3.
-Hazards eliminated or reduced Evidence you have removed or redesigned the highest-risk work-at-height tasks where practicable.
+Hazards eliminated or reduced Evidence you have removed or redesigned the highest-risk tasks that may disturb ACMs where practicable.

 • 5.
 Asbestos Awareness Training delivered Every employee exposed to risk has completed a CAR 2006 compliant Asbestos Awareness Course.